digitallyamar/CSS-Notes/README.md

 	- In addition to these there are many other Flexbox properties such as align-self, order, justify-content, flex-flow etc.
 			- They can all be used to control the flow of layout in a webpage.
 			- Refer to Flexbox docs and books to learn more about these miscellaneous properties.

+	- Flex-Flow: It is a shorthand property for Flex-Direction and Flex-Wrap properties.

 ## CSS Grid